vcl/vcl/modules/input/README.md

 ### Basic Input

-Text inputs can be created with an HTML `input` element or from a `div` element with the `vclInput` class and additional attributes for accessibility.
+Text inputs can be created with an HTML `input` element or from a `div` element with the `input` class and additional attributes for accessibility.

 [text example](/demo/example-text.html)